Bad Breath (Halitosis) (cont.)

 - removing dentures at night and cleaning them thoroughly before placing them back in the mouth,

 - dental check-up at least twice a year.

 - Stop smoking/chewing tobacco-based products.

 - drinking water,

-- chewing sugarless gum or suck on sugar-free hard candy to stimulate the production of saliva.
+- chewing sugarless gum or sucking on sugar-free hard candy to stimulate the production of saliva.